Attic23/Attic23/README.md

 Hi, and welcome to my github!

-I am a recent UMD graduate working in the medical device engineering and mechatronics in DC.
-This is a repository of projects I have been working on during my courses at Maryland, as well as tangential individual projects.
+I am a recent UMD graduate specializing mechatronics and medical devices/biotechnology in DC and these are my projects.

 I can be contacted via email at atticus480@gmail.com and a.cameron@loccioni.com , or by text at (443)-844-7089.